Things A Couple Therapy Book Won’t Tell You

 Being In Love Is Only Part Of The Solution

-You might think that the question "Are you in love?" would be the first thing to ask when considering couples therapy, the keystone on which everything else depends.
+You might think that the question "Are you in love?" would be the first thing to ask when considering couples therapy and celebrity couples therapy, the keystone on which everything else depends.
 But how realistic is this?

 A couple's love for each other, or at least the feeling of being in love, can wax and wane many times over the years.
 In fact, the concept of romantic love is a fairly modern invention, first mentioned in Europe only around the time people started to write down epic stories about knights and maidens.
 To this day, in many cultures around the world, love in a marriage is far less important than concepts like loyalty and duty.
 This doesn't necessarily mean that such couples aren't in love, but love by itself won't solve most problems or keep you together through difficult times.